Public involvement in meetings is welcomed and can be achieved in the following ways:

 Members of the public can attend all Council Meetings

-Members of the public can attend meetings of Council, Executive, Scrutiny, Planning, Licensing, Audit, Democratic Services and Standards Committee, except where confidential or exempt information is likely to be disclosed.
+Members of the public can attend meetings of Council, Cabinet, Scrutiny, Planning, Licensing, Audit, Democratic Services and Standards Committee, except where confidential or exempt information is likely to be disclosed.

 Members of the public can view Council documents